 - research organizations and institutes;

-* For-profit enterprises are eligible provided that the nature and intent of the proposed activity is non-commercial, does not generate profit, and meets the objectives of the NHSP.
+- For-profit enterprises may be eligible for funding provided that the nature and intent of the proposed activity is non-commercial, not intended to generate profit, and supports program objectives.

 - provincial/territorial departments and agencies;